 On Sunday mornings between services during the school year we offer a Sunday School program for students who are pre-k-grade 5.
 The emphasis is learning Bible stories and about living as God’s people in God’s world.
 Hands on projects, art activities, stories and songs combine to help students understand they are loved, supported and capable.
 Sunday School goes from Labor Day-Memorial Day weekend each year.
 We take a break in the summer and VBS and Camp Lutherwood Oregon as well as special family activities happen in place of Sunday School.

 Middle school-aged students in grades 6-8 are invited to be a part of our confirmation program.
 This three-year program that takes place on Wednesday nights during the school year takes students deeper into understanding the roots of their faith and applying their faith to their lives now and in the future.
-Service projects, a Lenten mentoring program, sermon notes and opportunities for fun and fellowship make up this program to allow middle schoolers to explore their faith and discover how they are part of the faith community.
+Service projects, a Lenten mentoring program, worship notes and opportunities for fun and fellowship make up this program to allow middle schoolers to explore their faith and discover how they are part of the faith community.

 High school youth meet Wednesday nights during the school year with our Youth Director.
 Topics geared to help students explore their growing independence and how their faith is an anchor for their exciting (although sometimes scary) futures ahead.
 There are many opportunities for service, fun and fellowship throughout the year as well.